erin-yl/pipet-code-agent/README.md

 # Pipet Code Agent
-A Visual Studio Code extension that accelerates coding workflows using the Gemini API to assist with everyday coding tasks.
+A Visual Studio Code extension that accelerates coding workflows by using the Gemini API to assist with everyday coding tasks.
 Below is an example of its summarization feature:

 https://github.com/user-attachments/assets/efac8149-fa4c-4377-a881-8b7da387f03a